openskope-archive/docker-base/README.md

 # openskope/base

-Base image used for other SKOPE Docker images.
+Base image used by other SKOPE Docker images.